Non-specific cancer immunotherapies and adjuvants

 Other interleukins, such as IL-7, IL-12, and IL-21, are now being studied for use against cancer too, both as adjuvants and as stand-alone agents.

-Interferons, first discovered in the late 1950s, help the body resist virus infections and cancers.
-The types of interferon (IFN) are named after the first 3 letters of the Greek alphabet: IFN-alfa, IFN-beta, and IFN-gamma.
+Interferons are chemicals that help the body resist virus infections and cancers.
+The types of interferon (IFN) are named after the first 3 letters of the Greek alphabet:

 Only IFN-alfa is used to treat cancer.
 It boosts the ability of certain immune cells to attack cancer cells.
 It may also slow the growth of cancer cells directly, as well as the blood vessels that tumors need to grow.